 Ways to fuel our agni fire:

 Eat warming foods versus cooling foods.
-In the winter, foods like cooked veggies, wholegrains, slow cooked meats, warming oils like ghee, butter, animal fats.
+In the winter, foods like cooked veggies, slow cooked meats, well cooked plants, warming oils like ghee, butter, animal fats.
 Warmed dairy.
 Stewed fruit with spices.

 Drink warming liquids versus cold liquids

 Google Ayurveda warming foods and find out which foods can rebalance your individual constitution (dosha)